 Democratic Republic of the Congo: Vote on Resolution Renewing the Sanctions Regime*

-Tomorrow (30 June), the Security Council will vote on a draft resolution renewing the 1533 Democratic Republic of the Congo (DRC) sanctions regime, which expires on 1 July.
-The mandate of the Group of Experts assisting the 1533 DRC Sanctions Committee, which expires on 1 August, will also be renewed with the sanctions measures.
-On 17 June, France, the penholder on the DRC, shared a first draft of the resolution with all Council members, and on 21 June, it convened one round of negotiations.
-A revised text was then put under silence on 28 June but the three African members (Gabon, Ghana and Kenya) and China broke silence.
-Subsequently, the penholder made further revisions to the text and put it in blue this morning (29 June).
+Tomorrow morning (27 June), the Security Council will vote on a draft resolution renewing the 1533 Democratic Republic of the Congo (DRC) sanctions regime until 1 July 2024, and the mandate of the Group of Experts assisting the 1533 DRC Sanctions Committee until 1 August 2024.
+France, the penholder on the DRC, shared an initial draft of the resolution with all Council members on 16 June and convened one round of negotiations on Wednesday (21 June).
+A revised text was then put under silence procedure on Thursday (22 June) until Friday (23 June) morning.
+The draft text passed silence and was subsequently put in blue.

-*Post-script: On 30 June, the Security Council adopted resolution 2641, renewing the Democratic Republic of the Congo (DRC) sanctions regime until 1 July 2023 and the mandate of the Group of Experts assisting the 1533 DRC Sanctions Committee until 1 August 2023.
-Ten members voted in favour and five abstained (China, Gabon, Ghana, Kenya, and Russia).
+*Post-script: On 27 June, the Security Council unanimously adopted resolution 2688, extending the 1533 Democratic Republic of the Congo sanctions regime until 1 July 2024, and the mandate of the Group of Experts assisting the 1533 DRC Sanctions Committee until 1 August 2024.